English for Lawyers

 English for Lawyers is a content-based non-credit second language learning course.
 The course promotes advanced language proficiency and communication through legal content, developing work and study skills necessary for international lawyers.
 ILSP students learn to demonstrate: 1) cognitive academic language proficiency in a U.S. academic legal context, and 2) professional presentation when speaking as a lawyer using English as a second or third language.

-English for Lawyers is required for all students who do not meet our minimum English proficiency, but is open to all ILSP students.
 With the growing importance of Legal English in the international practice of law, this class helps to prepare our students for the global legal workplace.

 English for Lawyers supports and is taught in conjunction with American Legal Institutions: Legal Research & Writing.
 The courses share the same content base and complement each other with mutually coordinated written assignments.
 English for Lawyers impacts student writing on three levels: sentence, paragraph, organization.